PHeonix25/PHeonix25.github.io/_posts/2016-10-08-Getting-started-with-Jekyll-Part-4.md

 You'll need at least one of the following installed:

-- Docker Toolbox (v1.12) [from here](https://www.docker.com/products/docker-toolbox) **OR**
+- Docker Toolbox (v1.12) [from here][docker-toolbox] **OR**
-- Docker for Windows (v1.12) [from here](https://docs.docker.com/docker-for-windows/)
+- Docker for Windows (v1.12) [from here][docker-windows]

 If you have either of those installed I'll step you through the rest below.
 Oh, and I'm assuming that you understand a little bit about how Docker works, and what it means to run/control containers.
-If not, that's cool but do yourself a favour and jump over [here](https://docs.docker.com/engine/getstarted/) and give it a read first -- it'll definitely be worth the 10 minutes it takes you.
+If not, that's cool but do yourself a favour and jump over [here][docker-started] and give it a read first -- it'll definitely be worth the 10 minutes it takes you.

 I'm also assuming that you're using Powershell (because this is Windows) or that you're able to translate these commands into MING/Bash/whatever.
-I think they are the same across both platforms, but I'd prefer you just start using Powershell (it'll make my friend [Flynn](https://flynnbundy.com/) happy).
+I think they are the same across both platforms, but I'd prefer you just start using Powershell (it'll make my friend [Flynn][bundy-blog] happy).

 ## Great!
 Lets get moving!